azhinu/ansible-synapse-compose/README.md

 ### Installation

 1. Prepair your servers.
 Synapse, OpenLDAP and Nginx should be in a same secure network (e.g VPN).
+Synapse required 5432 (psql) and 8008 port available.
+LDAP required 381 and 8110 ports available.
+Nginx required 80 and 443 ports available.
 2. Fill inventory, using `inventory/hosts_sample.yaml` as example.
 (Example inventory contains default variables.)
 3. Run Ansible-Playbook with setup.yaml